 Philanthropic contributions

-If you would like to make a donation to the CDP Turkey & Syria Earthquake Recovery Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.
+If you have questions about donating to the CDP Turkey & Syria Earthquake Recovery Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.

 (Photo: The Turkish Army supports search and rescue efforts in Turkey after the earthquake, Feb.
 6, 2023.
 Source: Republic of Türkiye Ministry of National Defence; via Twitter)